Tea Pixie conducted her own experiments to create an easy sunless tanning solution.

 And it is fantastic.
 I absolutely love the colour and the way it applies.
 It feels good on my lips and provides a little moisturizing.

-As well, once I put this lip stain on, I add a little homemade organic lipstick to change up the colour.
+Also, once I put this lip stain on I add a little homemade organic lipstick to change up the colour.
 The best part?
 As the organic lipstick wears off, the stain is still there!

 When I watched this video, I realized that this woman had a jar and a brush, but I didn't see a lid for the jar.
-Here are links for purchasing empty lip gloss roll-on applicators and lip gloss tube with wand applicators.
+Here is a link for empty lip gloss roll-on applicators and lip gloss tube with wand applicators.
 Very, very useful!

 I live in the city and have been extremely excited to see people transforming their tiny green spaces into vegetable and fruit gardens.
 I have three gardens that I manage and it is fun to grow items like beets because they have so many uses.
-Not only can you stain lipstick, you can stain clothes with beets.
+Not only can you stain lipstick, but you can also stain clothes.

 In fact, many veggies can be used for dying clothing or Easter eggs!
 My granny stained clothing (on purpose!) with tea, onion skins, beets, coffee, blueberries, raspberries, and strawberries.
 It might take some testing to get the colouring right.
 My granny was a pioneer in the north of Canada, built her house on a patch of dirt and fed her family what she could muster up.
 I know that her use of these dyes was exciting for everyone because access to commercial products just wasn't possible.